APirchner/gsvi/README.md

  1. Bundle the query into requests of 5 30-day fragments each and get the SV from Google Trends.
  2. Look for the query holding the maximum (100) in each request.
- 3. Bundle the fragments holding the maxima into requests of 5 each.
+ 3. Bundle the fragments holding the maxima into requests of 5 each and get the SV from Google Trends.
  4. Repeat 2.-3. until only one interval holding the global maximum is left.
- 5. Bundle the original query into requests of 4 30-day fragments + fragment with global maximum.
+ 5. Bundle the original query into requests of 4 30-day fragments +
+ fragment with global maximum get the SV from Google Trends.

  This procedure results in a continuous series that was normalized to
  \[0, 100\] over the same maximum by Google Trends itself.